Abhijit4-debug/FED-TL/README.md

 Here’s what you’ll find in this repository:
 - **`cic-ids_data_loader/`**: Contains preprocessed and distributed versions of the CSE-CICIDS 2018 dataset.
 - **`CSE-CICIDS2018/`**: Implementation Python scripts for training, evaluation of the FL-TL models, including 4 clients adn 1 server.
+- **`cic-ids_dataset.rar/`**: Contains all the files of CSE-CICIDS Dataset.
+Dataloader is in "cic-ids_data_loader/", it generates required datasets for clients and server.

 ---